Stoejmaskiner/sound-bouquet/README.md

 Second iteration: using the insight gained in the development of an MVP, a more robust and large scale architecture and maintenance plan needs to be formulated, and the full-scale application is developed, some code reuse may happen, but this is largely expected to be a complete re-write.
 - [ ] TBA

+## Pitch

+Imagine you make sample packs, either commercially or in order to manage your own sample library.
+The audio editors you can choose from are great on single samples, but are clunky and impractical for working on batches of samples.
+On the other hand, sample managers are great at renaming, tagging and moving batches of samples, but have few or no editing tools.
+Sound Bouquet comes to the rescue, offering batch editing and management tools that allow you to quickly apply common edits to the audio and metadata across a selection of files.
+You can apply normalization, you can chop samples so that they match in length or so that they don't exceed a certain length, you can fade samples in and out, you can splice a sample into multiple samples, which are saved and named automatically, you can use patterns that automatically generate file names for a selection of samples, you can convert a batch of files of different formats into a common format, you can automatically trim silence from the start of samples.